 “The greatest leader is not necessarily the one who does the greatest things.
 He is the one that gets the people to do the greatest things.” –Ronald Reagan

 Lt.
 Gen. Hal Moore established his place in military history in 1965 when he led his vastly outnumbered troops to prevail in the first major battle of the Vietnam War.
 He has spent his lifetime learning and perfecting leadership both on the battlefield and off.
 The Mel Gibson movie “We Were Soldiers” was based in Lt Gen Moore’s experiences leading up to and during the battle referenced above.
 His most famous principal: There is always one more thing you can do to influence any situation in your favor.

 Great Leaders are made.
 Leadership is a learned skill that takes dedication, patience, intelligence and passion to perfect.
 I have spent my professional life watching leaders of all types and learning from them.
-My background in I/O Psychology gives me a advanced capability and resources to drawl the key lessons and importation actions of successful leadership.
+My background in I/O Psychology gives me an advanced capability and resources to drawl the key lessons and importation actions of successful leadership.

 Teaching Good Specialists to be Leaders

 My current role as an executive leader requires me to forge new leaders.
 It is one of the most difficult but rewarding parts of my job.
 I have assembled a collection of important references for the work of building leaders and wanted to share some of them here.

 In my teaching of new operational leaders, I focus on 10 areas.
 Below are business and leadership skills that typically lead to success in the modern business world.
-Some are tactical and other strategic in focus.
+Some are tactical and others strategic in focus.